piecioshka/changelog-all-ways-to-build/README.md

-# changelog - all ways to create
+# changelog - all ways to build

 How to build a changelog?